Installing e3¶

 [iocuser@host:specifications]$ e3-build -t /opt/epics specifications/2023q1.yml

-assuming that you would like to build your local environment at /opt/epics.
-Note that you will need to have permission to write to this location, which may necessitate the use of sudo.
+that you will need to have permission to write to this location, which may necessitate

-Sourcing a specific e3 environment
+Sourcing a specific e3 environment¶

 It is possible to have several e3 installations available (either at different root locations, or with different versions of EPICS base or require).
 You need to explicitly activate the e3 environment you intend to use: